Considering a honeymoon in Argentina? Here are my top recommendations for honeymoon destinations in this incredible South American country.

 Here are my picks for the most romantic hotels for a honeymoon in Buenos Aires.
 I also have a more detailed guide on where to stay in Buenos Aires which includes an overview of the best neighbourhoods.

 In the heart of the upscale Recoleta neighbourhood, the Palacio Duhau is grandeur at its best.
 Chandeliers adorn the ceilings, marble tiles cover the floors and plush beds greet newlyweds on their honeymoon.
-There are plenty of cosy nooks to grab a glass of wine together and restaurants that serve up sumptuous Argentine feasts or international cuisine.
+There are plenty of cosy nooks to grab a glass of wine together.

 The Faena Hotel Buenos Aires is like no other hotel in Buenos Aires.
 Located in Puerto Madero in a restored silo that once produced grain for post-war Europe, its décor screams glamour.
 Red velvet curtains, eclectic artworks and dark wood create spaces that are intimate, romantic and quirky.

-READ NEXT: I’ve written a whopper list of more than 101 things to do in Buenos Aires, or I’ve put together an itinerary for 3 days in Buenos Aires to help make planning your honeymoon in Buenos Aires easier.
+→ READ NEXT: I’ve written a list of my absolute favourite things to do in Buenos Aires, and I’ve put together an itinerary for 3 days in Buenos Aires to help make planning your honeymoon in Buenos Aires easier.

 2. Mendoza